 Mark Jenkinson was elected as MP for Workington on 12th December 2019.
 He promised various things, not least to look after the interests of the people of this Northern constituency.
-This page is dedicated to watching his actions as MP and seeing just how well he keeps his word to the voters who ‘lent him their vote’.
+This page is dedicated to watching his actions as an MP and seeing just how well he keeps his word to the voters who ‘lent him their vote’.

 24/12/19: Workington’s newly elected tory MP told his local paper on Christmas eve…